Git hook tool that prevents committing passwords and sensitive information to repositories using pattern matching

-git-secrets is a security-focused Git extension that prevents developers from accidentally committing sensitive information like passwords, API keys, and credentials to their repositories.
-The tool works by scanning commits, commit messages, and merge histories against configurable regular expression patterns to detect and block prohibited content before it reaches the repository.
+git-secrets is a Git hook system that prevents sensitive information like passwords, API keys, and credentials from being committed to repositories.
+It works by scanning commits, commit messages, and merge histories against configurable regular expression patterns, rejecting commits that match prohibited patterns.

 # via Homebrew